florianepicolo/origin-gene/README.md

 - Python 3.x

 ### Usage
-1. Run the script with required arguments: `python fusion-infos.py -i infos-KEGG.csv -b birth-moment.csv`
+1. Run the script with required arguments: `python fusion-infos.py -i infos-KEGG.csv -b origin-moment.csv`
 Replace the argument values with the actual paths to your input files.
 2. After the script finishes running, you will find the output file `allinfos-KEGG.csv` containing merged gene information.